 - First cousins

-The maximum of 26 weeks of caregiver leave may be taken in a single block or intermittently during the employee’s military FMLA year.
+The maximum of 26 weeks of caregiver leave may be taken in a single block, reduced leave schedule or intermittently during the employee’s military FMLA year.
 Military caregiver leave cannot be carried over from year to year; it runs during a single 12-month period.
 It is possible, however, for an eligible employee to take more than one military caregiver entitlement because this type of leave, according to the regulations, applies on a per-service-member, per-injury basis in a single 12-month period.